reedmac/container-metabolab/README.md

 docker build -t imeta_image1 .
 ```

-Prepare the data directory:
+Second, prepare the data directory:

 It must contain your metabolab script defining how the data should be processed.
 This must be called container_script.ml to match the name in Dockerfile.

-Run the container:
+Finally remove any old container and run the container:

 ```bash
 docker rm imeta_container1